N.S. shooting inquiry: Advice given to witness worries former judge

 "We suggested that he not raise the assessment," Ward said in the letter.
 "However, we stated that should he be asked a question that would require him to discuss it, to answer truthfully."

+On Tuesday, the Justice Department's deputy minister, Francois Daigle, confirmed that department lawyers told Leather to answer questions about the assessment only if he was asked about it -- and not to bring it up on his own -- because they hadn't seen the report themselves.

+Testifying before the House of Commons public safety committee, Daigle was asked why the four pages from Campbell's handwritten notes -- containing details about the April 28, 2020 meeting with Lucki -- were held back from the public inquiry.

-On another front, the Justice Department has admitted it should have alerted the commission when it withheld 35 pages of notes from seven senior officers, including four pages from Campbell's notes, when it disclosed two packages of documents containing 2,400 pages on Feb.
+The Justice Department has admitted it should have alerted the commission when it withheld 35 pages of notes from seven senior officers, including Campbell's four pages, when it disclosed two packages of documents containing 2,400 pages on Feb.
 11, 2022 and March 2, 2022.

 "We acknowledge that the commission was not advised that these pages were being reviewed for privilege," the department said in a letter to the commission dated June 24, 2022. "(Department of Justice) counsel should have done so."